tokenika/eosfactory/teos_python/doscs/source/tutorial_hello_world_contract.md

 ```
 Open the `hello.cpp` file in a text editor.
 We recommend the *Visual Studio Code*.
 If you are working with the [*Windows Subsystem for Linux*](#https://docs.microsoft.com/en-us/windows/wsl/install-win10), the location file has to be known in terms of the *Windows* file system.
 It is something like `C:\Users\<username>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState \rootfs\tmp\hello\hello.cpp`.

-Copy there the following text:
+Copy there the following code:
 ```
 #include <eosiolib/eosio.hpp>
 #include <eosiolib/print.hpp>